alexelkinx/board-game-buddy/README.md

 ## Overview

-**Board Game Buddy** is a web application designed to help groups of friends manage their board game collections and lending activities.
+**Board Game Buddy** is a Django-based web application designed to help groups of friends manage their board game collections and lending activities.
 The application keeps track of board games, users (gamers), and loan statuses.
 It allows users to:

 - Register and manage their accounts.
 - Add, edit, and delete their board games.